How Can You Use Simple Green in Ultrasonic Cleaner Safely?

 Although some users claimed that they had used a standard regular Simple Green cleaner safely in their machine without the need for water, I recommend getting it mixed and diluted.

 When using SG in an ultrasonic bath tank, do not put the items that carry paint or coatings like chrome.
+While the cleaning solution is safe for these coatings, the high-frequency sound waves produced in the machine can risk them.

 If you want to clean polished steel, painted surfaces, chrome, plastics, laundry, car interiors, etc., it is good to wash them off without using an ultrasonic cleaning machine.